daenvil/MCDatapacks/pages/vegancraft/main.md

 #### Villager Trades

 Villagers and wandering traders have new trades related to the custom items of this datapack.
-These trades **don't replace any vanilla trades**, they are just appended onto the existing trades of the villagers.
+These trades are added to the pool of available trades, which means that whether the villagers have vanilla trades or custom ones is random.
+Certain profession levels will have an increased number of trades in order to make more room for the new trades.

 Here's a summary of the new trades: